neelsmith/tabulae/README.md

 `tabulae` makes it possible to build corpus-specific Latin morphological parsers from tabular data for inflectional rules and for vocabulary ("stems").
 It's a Latin sibling of [`kanones`](https://github.com/neelsmith/kanones):  like `kanones`, its aim is to build corpus-specific morphological analyzers, identifying citable lexical items and citable inflectional rules for each analysis.

+Tabulae composes source code for and compiles parsers using the Stuttgart Finite State System Toolkit, [SFST](https://www.cis.uni-muenchen.de/~schmid/tools/SFST/).
+These parts of the tabulae code run under the JVM.

+The  **5.x** release series added classes for reading and analyzing output from an SFST parser.
+These parts of the `tabulae` library are cross-compiled for ScalaJS as well as the JVM.

 ## Information and documentation